dave-ops/py-sonic-sorcerer/README.md

 ```

 ## Usage
-Sonic Sorcer CLI uses a command-based interface.
+Sonic Sorcerer CLI uses a command-based interface.
 Here are some example commands:

 ```bash
 # load a wav file